 When you buy shares, you're buying a small part of a company.
 You can buy shares directly or own them through a managed fund which pools many investors’ money.

 Share can be highly volatile but you can earn returns by dividends and capital gains.
+There are two ways you can make money:

 Information varies depending on the type of shares